Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/amazon-web-services.md

 ## How Qovery works on AWS

 Qovery is an abstraction layer on top of AWS and Kubernetes.
-Qovery manages the configuration of AWS account, and helps your to deploy production ready apps in seconds.
+Qovery manages the configuration of AWS account, and helps you to deploy production ready apps in seconds.
 To make it works, Qovery rely on Kubernetes for stateless apps (containers), and  AWS for stateful apps (databases, storage...).

+[Read more][docs.devops.qovery-for-devops-introduction] on how Qovery works behind the scene.

 ### Kubernetes

 The first time you set up your AWS account, Qovery creates a Kubernetes cluster in your chosen region.
 Qovery managed it for you - no action required.
 It takes ~15 minutes to configure and bootstrap a Kubernetes cluster.
 Once bootstrapped, your Kubernetes cluster runs the Qovery app and is ready to deploy your applications.

+[Read more][docs.devops.infrastructure-config.kubernetes] on how Qovery works with Kubernetes.

 ### Managed services